decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 engine.addEntity(cube)
 ```

-> Note: Entities and their components don't exist in your scene until you add the entities to the engine, as shown above.
+> Note: Entities and their components don't exist in your scene until you add the entities to the _engine_, as shown above.

 ## Nested entities